History of Bitcoin in Timeline

 2018: Bitcoin Transactions on Exchanges in 2018

-As of 2018, the overwhelming majority of bitcoin transactions took place on cryptocurrency exchanges.
+As of 2018, the overwhelming majority of Bitcoin transactions took place on cryptocurrency exchanges.

 2018: Research on Mt.
-Gox Bitcoin Theft
+Gox Bitcoin Theft Published in 2018

 In November 2020, PayPal added support for bitcoin in the US.

-In February 2021, bitcoin's market capitalization reached $1 trillion for the first time.
+In February 2021, Bitcoin's market capitalization reached $1 trillion for the first time.

 September 2021: Bitcoin Law in El Salvador

-In September 2021, bitcoin became legal tender in El Salvador, alongside the US dollar.
+In September 2021, El Salvador's Bitcoin Law made bitcoin a legal tender currency in El Salvador, alongside the US dollar.

-October 2021: First Bitcoin Futures ETF Approved
+October 2021: First Bitcoin futures ETF approved by SEC

 In October 2021, the first bitcoin futures exchange-traded fund (ETF), called BITO, from ProShares was approved by the SEC and listed on the CME.

-November 2021: Taproot Upgrade Activated
+November 2021: Taproot soft-fork upgrade activated

 In November 2021, the Taproot soft-fork upgrade was activated, adding support for Schnorr signatures, improved functionality of smart contracts and Lightning Network.